Israeli forces kill Palestinian in West Bank clashes, medics say | Law-Order

 - Israel

 Israeli forces killed a Palestinian in predawn clashes in the occupied West Bank city of Nablus on Thursday, Palestinian medics said.
-The Israeli army said he was armed and shooting at soldiers, something the Palestinians denied.
+The Israeli army said he was armed and shooting at soldiers; the Palestinians denied this.

 Witnesses said the clashes erupted when Israeli forces arrived to guard Jewish worshippers visiting Joseph's Tomb, a Jewish shrine that has been a flashpoint in the Israeli-Palestinian conflict.
 Four Palestinians were shot and one of them, an 18-year-old, was killed, the Palestine Red Crescent said.
 At least 30 Palestinians were wounded in all.

 Later in the day, in a separate development, Israeli security forces raided seven non-governmental organisations in the West Bank, confiscating computers and equipment before sealing off the entrances, Palestinian witnesses and officials said.
-This followed a decision by Israel to designate the groups as terrorist organisations, accusing them of funnelling donor aid to Palestinian militants, a move that has drawn criticism from the United Nations and human rights watchdogs.
-The designation was ratified on Wednesday.
+This followed a decision by Israel to designate six of the groups as terrorist organisations, accusing them of funnelling donor aid to Palestinian militants The designation, which has drawn criticism from the United Nations and human rights watchdogs, was ratified on Wednesday for three of them.

-Nine European Union states have said they would continue working with the groups, citing a lack of evidence for the Israeli accusation.
-Israeli Defence Minister Benny Gantz reiterated Israel's position that the organisations had operated undercover to serve the Popular Front for the Liberation of Palestine (PFLP), which has carried out deadly attacks on Israelis and is on U.S. and EU terrorism blacklists.
+Nine European Union countries have said they will continue working with the groups, citing a lack of evidence for the Israeli accusation.
+Israeli Defence Minister Benny Gantz reiterated Israel's position that the organisations had operated undercover to serve the Popular Front for the Liberation of Palestine (PFLP), which has carried out deadly attacks on Israelis and which the United States and the EU regard as a terrorist organisation.